 For many years I have been uncovering the mysteries of people’s past and uncovering the stories of their life.
 It all began when my dad and I looked into our own family history; after just a few hours I was hooked and perhaps a year later I decided to start my own business.
 It has been my favourite career choice to date, and I can’t imagine now doing anything else.
 In May 2015, after almost 8 years running my Professional Genealogical business, I decided to earn some “genealogical” academic credentials and have begun studies with the National Institute for Genealogical Studies at the University of Toronto in Canada.
-I have just finished, YAY! (as of April 2017)…and I just LOVED it; I plan to continue my professional development with the University for many years to come.
+I completed 2 years of study in April 2017…and I just LOVED it; I plan to continue my professional development with the University for many years to come.

 To date my largest project has been the Tregurtha Project, a worldwide genealogical research project tracing every known Tregurtha, both living and past, and bringing them all together for future generations on the website www.Tregurth.com.
 After 3 years as the genealogical coordinator of this mammoth project, I am still maintaining the website, writing the quarterly Tregurtha Project Newsletter, and liaising with new members…(and even meeting some of them for coffee which has been most rewarding).
 As well as the Tregurtha Project, I am continually expanding my knowledge and genealogical contact base with regular Parental Pedigree Research Projects and small blocks of hourly research to help others in their own ancestral ventures.